Skip to content

 AWS Certified Solutions Architect - Professional

-Google Cloud — Professional Cloud Architect
+Google Cloud Certified - Professional Cloud Database Engineer

 Please note that these numbers simply reflect pay trends and are not a direct indication of how you can expect your salary to change.
 Additionally, other factors also influence how much a sysadmin makes, such as their experience level, location, and industry.